Cebu–Cordova Link Expressway: Construction and opening

 The groundbreaking ceremony for the Cebu–Cordova Bridge was held on March 2, 2017.
 The expressway was MPTDC's first venture outside of Luzon.

-In 2021, the bridge played a role in that year's Quincentennial Commemorations in the Philippines.
-As part of the commemorations, eight ecumenical "Iconic Crosses" were placed on the two main pylons of the bridge.
+In 2021, the bridge played a role in the Quincentennial Commemorations in the Philippines, as eight ecumenical "Iconic Crosses" were placed near the tops of the two main pylons.
 The crosses were lighted on April 15, 2021.

 The final concrete pouring in the main bridge deck was held on October 5, 2021, effectively completing the main bridge deck.

-The bridge was inaugurated by then-Philippine President Rodrigo Duterte on April 27, 2022, coinciding with the 501st anniversary of the Battle of Mactan.
+The bridge was inaugurated by President Rodrigo Duterte on April 27, 2022, coinciding with the 501st anniversary of the Battle of Mactan.
 It is the first expressway and toll road in the Philippines outside of Luzon.
-It was formally opened to motorists three days later, on April 30, 2022.
+It was formally opened to motorists three days later on April 30, 2022.

 Operation

 CCLEX is managed by Cebu–Cordova Link Expressway Corporation (CCLEC), a subsidiary of Metro Pacific Tollways Corporation (MPTC), a company of MVP Group of Companies.